aaronliu0130/leaf-guides/content/posts/uYou+.md

 This installation guide is a re-formatted and simplified version of [the official guide here](https://github.com/qnblackcat/uYouPlus/wiki/Installation)

-This guide will use sideloading through the AltStore method.
+This guide will use sideloading through TrollStore or AltStore.

+# Install TrollStore

+All of the methods below require iOS/iPadOS 14.0—15.4.1, the 15.5 betas, or the 15.6 betas.

+## ♛ Devices released before 2018

+### iOS 14.0—14.8.1

 # Install AltStore